2024 Milwaukee mayoral election

 The 2024 Milwaukee mayoral election was held on April 2, 2024, concurrent with other elections during Wisconsin's spring elections, to elect the mayor of Milwaukee, Wisconsin.
 Incumbent Mayor Cavalier Johnson sought re-election.
 Johnson won in the largest landslide victory since the 2008 Milwaukee mayoral election.

 Municipal elections in Wisconsin are nonpartisan.
-However this, all of the candidates in the election were individually affiliated with the Democratic Party.
+However, all of the candidates in the election were individually affiliated with the Democratic Party.